 - The practice had an induction programme for all newly appointed staff.
 This covered such topics as safeguarding, infection prevention and control, fire safety, health and safety and confidentiality. - The practice could demonstrate how they ensured role-specific training and updating for relevant staff.
 For example, for those reviewing patients with long-term conditions. - Staff administering vaccines and taking samples for the cervical screening programme had received specific training which had included an assessment of competence.
 Staff who administered vaccines could demonstrate how they stayed up to date with changes to the immunisation programmes, for example by access to on line resources and discussion at practice meetings. - The learning needs of staff were identified through a system of appraisals, meetings and reviews of practice development needs.
 Staff had access to appropriate training to meet their learning needs and to cover the scope of their work.
-This included ongoing support, one-to-one meetings and support for revalidating GPs.
-All staff had received an appraisal however some appraisals were due for an update as they had not been carried out in the previous 12 months.
-We were told this was because the practice manager was on sick leave for a long period of time.
-The business manager assured us that staff appraisals were scheduled to be completed. - Staff received training that included: safeguarding, fire safety awareness, basic life support and information governance.
-Staff had access to and made use of e-learning training modules and in-house training.
+All staff had received an appraisal within the last 12 months.